 Bass notes will excite the arm and cart to vibrate at that resonant frequency.
 When this frequency falls outside a range of around 8 – 12Hz, three or four things can happen, all bad.
-For example, the arm can wobble from side to side so violently that the cantilever can snap clean off.
-Thankfully there are lots of good resonance calculators out there that need just two data-points: cartridge compliance and total arm and cartridge mass.
-Get this right and the combination will play bass properly and sound good.
+For example, the arm can wobble from side to side so violently that a really stiff cantilever can snap clean off.
+Thankfully there are lots of good resonance calculators out there that need just two data-points: cartridge compliance and total arm/cartridge mass.
+Get this calculation right and the combination will play bass properly and behave mechanically.

 Packaging and Testing